 What brands are there and which one should I get?

-There are many different brands, all of which can viewed here.
 One brand is not necessarily better than another, it depends on what works for you.
 Some people can be allergic to binders or fillers in some.

 There is also a bovine desiccated thyroid product available, although far weaker in strength, which patients report needing a lot more of, by Nutri Meds.
 There is also Dr. Lowe’s ThyroGold, a New Zealand bovine desiccated thyroid.